peazip/PeaZip/peazip-sources/dev/readme_about_windows_context_menu.txt

-Translated system's context menu for PeaZip, works for cascaded context menu entries on W7 or more recent systems.
+The .reg scripts in lang-wincontext folder translates system's context menu entries for PeaZip, works for cascaded context menu on W7 or more recent systems.

 HOW TO APPLY TRANSLATION TO CONTEXT MENU:
-From PeaZip 6.9.2 release, changing language in application also apply corresponding translation to context menu entries, if suitable .reg file is found.
+Changing language in app also apply corresponding translation to context menu entries, if a suitable .reg file is found.
-To manually change context menu translation, doubleclick the .reg file (Windows registry script) for the desired language and confirm merging the entries in the registry.
+To manually change context menu translation, doubleclick the .reg file (Windows registry script) in (peazip)\res\share\lang-wincontext folder for the desired language, and confirm merging the entries in the registry.

+LEGACY SYSTEMS
+"lang-wincontext ANSI LEGACY.zip" archive contains ANSI encoded .reg files for legacy systems.

 HOW TO CONTRIBUTE A NEW TRANSLATION OR MAINTAIN AN EXISTING ONE:

 Option 1)
 With a plain text editor, translate the quoted texts after the @= sign.
-Save the file as ANSI text, or UTF-16 LE if extended characters are used.
+Save the file with UTF-16 LE encoding.
-Please note that UTF8 encoding is not currently supported by Windows for .reg scripts.
 Most text editors show an encoding selection control in "Save as" dialog.
 You can send the translated script to giorgio.tani.software@gmail.com to share the translation with the community under LGPL license.